Chiayi Station of the Taiwan Sugar Railways (TSR)

 Side View of Diesel Railcar No.542 on Puzih Line

-On the side of the car were a destination plate for Puzih, the Taiwan Sugar Corporation logo, a circle containing the character for Suan (蒜), indicating Suantou Sugar Plant, and a plate with the car number: 542.
+On the side of the car were a destination plate for Puzih, the Taiwan Sugar Corporation logo, a circular emblem bearing the character Suan (蒜) for Suantou Sugar Plant, and a metal number plate reading 542.
 Unlike locomotives, the railcar's number was not painted but displayed via a nameplate.

 Interior of Diesel Railcar No.542 on Puzih Line

 The interior of car no. 542.
-The windows featured louvered shutter, and the floors and seats were wooden.
-The luggage racks were made of pipe, surprisingly modern in appearance.
+The windows featured louvered shutters, and the floors and seats were wooden.
+The luggage racks were made of pipe, which looked surprisingly modern.
 Naturally, there was no air conditioning or heating.

 Diesel Railcar No.542 on Puzih Line